 I have always been drawn to art and visual communication.
-As a neurodiverse person, I experience the world differently.
-My story doesn’t read like most graphic design graduates.
+My story doesn’t read like most scientists or graphic design graduates.
 It is more twisty and full of adventure.

-The job I wanted was to save the whales.
-So, a Postgraduate Diploma in Marine Science was next.
-This is when I realised that the whales were doing okay; it was the fish that needed help.
+I completed my Bachelor of Science (BSc) with a double major in Zoology and Ecology but the ocean and its inhabitants still intrigued me, so I ventured into a Postgraduate Diploma in Science (PGDipSci) - Marine Science.
+The job I wanted was to save the whales, but after some study I realised that it was the fish and the ecosystem that needed help.
 So, I became a fisheries observer.
 I travelled to New Zealand’s Exclusive Economic Zone (EEZ) on commercial trawlers and longliners on and off for eight years, and I travelled to the Ross Sea for two months.
-This took me to far-away places, provided a heap of adventure and I was paid to count, watch and photograph whales, and albatrosses, and see the weird and wonderful creatures from the deep ocean.
+This took me to far-away places and was one heck of an adventure.
+I was paid to watch, count, and photograph the marine mammal and ocean birdlife.
+I saw the weird and wonderful creatures from the deep ocean.
+A trip was usually between four to six weeks at sea.

-During one of my last trips, my downtime was filled with watching The Blue Planet.
-Reminded of my childhood dream of working as a photographer for National Geographic, I decided to dry my feet off for the summer and see if I could make it so.
+During one of my last trips, my downtime was filled with watching The Blue Planet and after spending so many years studying the science, I had lost sight of the art and I was reminded of my childhood dream of working as a photographer for National Geographic.
+I decided to dry my feet off for the summer and see if I could make it so.

 As it turned out, my feet stayed wet for another 10 years as a pool lifeguard and supervisor.
-During this time, I completed a Post Graduate Diploma in Science Communication and experienced two trips of a lifetime to Vienna to help with the European Geosciences Union – General Assembly (EGU-GA) as a media assistant.
+During this time, I completed a PGDipSci - Science Communication and experienced two wonderful trips of a lifetime to Vienna to help in the European Geosciences Union – General Assembly (EGU-GA) as a media assistant.

-This is when graphic design entered my life and about the time that I discovered that I am dyslexic.
-The world came into focus.
+A digital design paper I studied as part of my Science Communication allowed me to connect my photography and science into a communication project.
+As a result, graphic design entered my life.
+This was also about the time that I was formally tested for dyslexia.
 Now I understood why I couldn't read all those science journals, why I couldn’t write those long reports, and why I had loved all those visuals as a kid.

 Of all the courses, papers and learning I have undertaken, graphic design and exhibition design have been hands-down the most fun, rewarding and liberating for me.
 My skill set now also includes Adobe Creative Cloud, Illustrator, InDesign, Photoshop, book design, web code/design, and exhibition design.